Air-Gapped Installation of Apache Spark on Kubernetes

 Note: Once the images are in your local registry, every node in your cluster can pull them automatically when needed.
 There is no requirement to pre-load the images on every node.

-4. Preferred Option: Set Up a Local Image Registry
+4. Setup Local Image Registry (Preferred)

 Using a local registry is highly recommended because it simplifies image management and scales well for larger or dynamic clusters.
 Although you can run a basic registry using registry:2, consider robust alternatives like Harbor, Nexus Repository Manager, or Quay.
 For example, Harbor offers role‑based access control, vulnerability scanning, image replication, and a user-friendly web UI.